 As curator of Birzeit University Museum, she designed and implemented the program between 2010 and 2017, and curated Political Posters in Private Collections 2013 and co-curated Framed-Unframed 2011.

 Inass Yassin has shown her work in Palestine and abroad: in New York, Portland ME, Leipzig, Oslo, Eindhoven, and Dubai, in addition to residencies in Braziers, the United Kingdom; Makan, Jordan and Cittadella Arte in Italy.
 Her work is within public and private local and international collections.
 Yassin has earned grants or scholarships from the Fulbright Student Program, the Arab Fund for Art and Culture AFAC, the Ford Foundation, and the Hani Qaddoumi Foundation.

 A STATE OF MIND

 "Questioning, confrontation, rotating and joy are my driving notions, here and everywhere else.
 Yet in the Here, there is much to play with, and that is just perfect ! "

 "I'm driven by ideas, energized by diverse art practice; from research based projects, public interventions, gardening, painting, to leading a museum.
-Art making and art performativity should be transformative.
-They shall push boundaries, and of course, they will pushed back; this is where things start to shimmer... " inass yassin
+Performativity of each project should be transformative.
+They shall push boundaries, and of course, they will be pushed back; this is where things start to shimmer... " inass yassin